The complete guide to corporate travel policies

 • Insurance and registration fees

 An effective nonprofit travel reimbursement policy should clearly state the mileage reimbursement rules.
-Make sure these rules are compliant with Business Use of Car.
+Make sure these rules are compliant with IRS Topic No. 510 Business Use of Car.

 For ease of reimbursement calculation and tax exemption of mileage reimbursement, you may ask volunteers and employees to submit the following documents and applicable receipts: